razem-io/ha-bayrol-cloud/README.md

 ## Support

-For bugs or feature requests, please [open an issue](https://github.com/razem-io/ha-bayrol/issues) on GitHub.
+For bugs, feature requests, or to add support for new devices, please [open an issue](https://github.com/razem-io/ha-bayrol-cloud/issues) on GitHub.

 ## License